WB2CBA/W5BAA-FT8-POCKET-TERMINAL/README.md

 FT8 POCKET is a stand alone FT8 Interface Terminal for Portable FT8 operations without the need for a PC.

 FT8 POCKET is designed by W5BAA Charles (Charley) Hill.
+FT8 POCKET has 3 different design versions.

+1- STM32F746 DISCO version uses STM32F746 Discovery Evalutaion Board which has a Touch Screen LCD and audio codec ICs on board as a complete system.
+2- FT8 POCKET TEENSY Versions uses TEENSY microcontroller boards.

-FT8 Pcket uses TEENSY Microcontroller boards and 3.5" Adafruit TFT Touchscreen Display.
+FT8 Pocket TEENSY uses TEENSY Microcontroller boards and 3.5" Adafruit TFT Touchscreen Display.
 There are two TEENSY versions:

 1- For TEENSY 3.6